Lucky3028/terraform-provider-discord/docs/resources/channel_permission.md

 # discord_channel_permission (Resource)

-A resource to create a permission override for a channel.aaaa
+A resource to create a permission override for a channel.

 ## Example Usage